 Marino Marini was born in the Tuscan town of Pistoia on 27 February 1901.
 He attended the Accademia di Belle Arti in Florence in 1917.
 Although he never abandoned painting, Marini devoted himself primarily to sculpture from about 1922.
 From this time his work was influenced by Etruscan art and the sculpture of Arturo Martini.
 In 1929, Marini succeeded Martini as professor at the Scuola d’Arte di Villa Reale in Monza, a position he retained until 1940.
-During this period Marini traveled frequently to Paris, associating with Massimo Campigli, Giorgio de Chirico, Alberto Magnelli, and Filippo de Pisis.
-In 1936 he moved to Tenero-Locarno in Switzerland, and regularly visited Zurich and Basel in the following years, befriending Alberto Giacometti.
+During this period Marini travelled frequently to Paris, associating with Massimo Campigli, Giorgio de Chirico, Alberto Magnelli, and Filippo de Pisis.
+Marini’s first solo exhibition was held in Milan in 1932, and he won the First Prize for Sculpture at the Rome Quadriennale in 1935.
+In 1936, he moved to Tenero-Locarno in Switzerland, and regularly visited Zurich and Basel in the following years, befriending Alberto Giacometti.
 In 1940, Marini accepted a professorship in sculpture at the Accademia di Belle Arti di Brera, Milan, settling permanently in the city in 1946.

-Marino Marini’s work can be found in the following major international public collections: the Museum of Modern Art, New York; the Solomon R. Guggenheim Museum, New York; Hirshorn Museum and Sculpture Garden, Washington D.C.; Art Institute of Chicago; Peggy Guggenheim Collection, Venice; Galleria Civica d’Arte Moderna e Contemporanea, Turin; Musée Marino Marini, Florence; Kunstmuseum Basel; the Tate Collection, London; the Estorick Collection of Modern Italian Art, London.
+Marini’s work can be found in the following selected international collections: the Museum of Modern Art (MoMA), New York; the Solomon R. Guggenheim Museum, New York; Art Institute of Chicago; Hirshorn Museum and Sculpture Garden, Washington D.C.; Philadelphia Museum of Art; San Francisco Museum of Modern Art (SFMoMA); Norton Simon Museum, Pasadena; Museo Nacional de Bellas Artes, Buenos Aires; the Peggy Guggenheim Collection, Venice; Galleria Civica d’Arte Moderna e Contemporanea (GAM), Turin; Kunstmuseum Basel; Estorick Collection of Modern Italian Art, London; the Tate Collection, London.

 Please contact the gallery for further information on this artist.